-His 101, Petroglyphs of the Taino Indians
+Notes on the Petroglyphs of the Taino Indians

 Approximately 1500 years ago the Arawak people of South America started to migrate northward into the Caribbean.
 In Puerto Rico they became the Taino Indians, translated as "the good people" in their language.
 During their religious, tribal and ceremonial activities, they were known to smoke cohoba, a hallucinate that "inspired" them to carve what we know today as petroglyphs.

 Taino Indians had a social order with guidelines in which they lived by.
-In order to survive they would hunt, fish, cultivated crops and ate fruits provided by nature.
+In order to survive they would hunt, fish, cultivate crops and eat fruits provided by nature.
 There was no need for the small children to wear clothes.
 Once they reached puberty they wore small loin cloths.
 Puberty was also a time they were considered old enough to be married.
 The Taino had a strong respect for all living things, they knew that all living things were connected.

 In 1492, Christopher Columbus met the Taino Indians in the Caribbean.
 Being strong swimmers, they swam out to the ships to meet the travelers.
 As it was their custom, they brought food, drinks and gifts to them.
 Columbus wrote in his journal that same night, that he thought the Taino were handsome, strong well-built and peaceful people.